-Because the driving distances are shorter, you are also more respectful with the planet, as you are spending less gas.
+Because the driving distances are shorter, you are also more respectful of the planet, as you are spending less gas.
 Also, you are helping the small business off of the main tourist tracks.

 It is also about quality vs. quantity.
 Driving lesser kilometers means less time on the road and more time in the places you visit, so you get to know the area you are covering much better.
 True, countries like France are very tempting, with many interesting things to see and do.
 But why rush from A to B when you are having fun?

 From all my years of travel, a sarong has to be the one item I can’t leave home without.
 A sarong or wrap is usually roughly 3 feet by 4 feet, made of light fabric, and can pack away small into your carry-on.
 The sarong has multiple uses and can save you from missing out on amazing travel experiences among other purposes.

 Firstly, a sarong can be your blanket or keep you warm on a long airplane, train or bus ride.
 Really important when you are going somewhere hot and don’t want to pack a bulky sweater.
 You can also wrap it around your neck like a scarf if you are walking near the ocean in the evenings.

 Secondly, the sarong can be your best friend at the beach.
 Treat it as a cover-up over your bathing suit and lay it down on the sand to act as a beach towel.
 Wrap it around your head if you are getting too much sun.